mryan-code/npm-google-docs-to-html/README.md

 # Google Doc to HTML

+## Description
+This package converts a Google Doc to HTML.

 ## Note
 I'm sure you're already familiar with the [googleapis](https://github.com/googleapis/google-api-nodejs-client) package, and [path](https://nodejs.org/api/path.html) package.
-Incase not, I included how to use em below.
+Incase not, I included a basic example of how to use em below.

 ## Installation
 ```bash